Act-Conferences/spw2019/post_workshop_blog_post.md

 Some of these suggestions are dependent on the aforementioned perl6 rename, and some of them perhaps broaden the scope of the workshop too much or are again too specific e.g. having the location in the name reduces continuity for an event than doesn't always take place in the same city.

-It was generally agreed the key is to define the scope of the workshop more clearly before deciding on the name as concerns whether on such things as it being an open or community event are key concerns in the name.
+It was generally agreed the key is to define the scope of the workshop more clearly before deciding on the name as concerns on whether such things as it being an open or community event are key in the name.

 Another point was to use the word "development" or "programming" in the title as, while the subject of the talks may vary they can all (give or take) be classified as related to software development.

 Another point, and one I have considered, is that this is a little bit of history repeating as the original "The Perl Conference" became OSCON, which then lead to YAPC, and now here we are again.
-Personally I fell history will not repeat here, as the ecosystem and state of other conferences make it unlikely that any name change will result in a surge in attendance from those from other language communities, and thus not result in a desire to squeeze Perl out.
+Personally I fell history will not repeat as the ecosystem and state of other conferences make it unlikely that any name change will result in a surge in attendance from those from other language communities, and thus not result in a desire to squeeze Perl out.

 ## Collaboration With Other [Perl] Events